 Updates to the Guidelines for the Use of Antiretroviral Agents in Adults and Adolescents with HIV

-The Panel on Antiretroviral Guidelines for Adults and Adolescents (the Panel) updated the Guidelines for the Use of Antiretroviral Agents in Adults and Adolescents with HIV.
-Highlights from the updated sections are summarized below.
+The Panel on Antiretroviral Guidelines for Adults and Adolescents (the Panel) updated the HIV-2 Infection Section of Guidelines for the Use of Antiretroviral Agents in Adults and Adolescents with HIV.
+Highlights from the updated Section are summarized below:

 Clinicalinfo welcomes your feedback on the latest revisions to the Guidelines for the Use of Antiretroviral Agents in Adults and Adolescents with HIV.
-Please send your comments with the subject line “Adult and Adolescent ARV Guidelines” to HIVinfo@NIH.gov by April 14, 2023.
+Please send your comments with the subject line “Adult and Adolescents Antiretroviral Guidelines” to HIVinfo@NIH.gov by December 26, 2023.